ANK Audiokits DAC 2.1

 We have recently written a report titled Understanding How DACs Work.
 The article explaines the architecture of Ladder type Dac chips

 (which we use in our DACs) and the more common Delta-Sigma type DAC chips and how these can have a negative impact on sound quality.

 If you are unsure about what a DAC is or its role in your hi-fi system see our explanation here.

 * The Digital Board can be upgraded with an Audio Note Digital Interface Transformer (with toroidal core made from very thin laminate spun 80% nickel strip)

-A USB interface is also available for all configurations of the DAC 2.1.
+A USB interface is also available for the DAC 2.1.

 The M2 Power Supply is an enhanced PCB version of the original M2 Power Supply taken from Audio Note UKs finished products line.
 This uses a Mains Transformer/Choke combination with 6X5 for Tube Rectification and an ECL82 for Regulation.
 This powers a high quality 6922 Analog Output stage.